oracle-livelabs/common/sample-livelabs-templates/create-labs/labs/introduction/github-introduction.md

 ### **Oracle LiveLabs GitHub Project Repository**

-At Oracle, we have a GitHub project named **Oracle** which has **305** repositories as of March 15th, 2022.
-One of the repositories in the **Oracle** GitHub project is named **learning-library**.
-All of the LiveLabs workshops that you and others created were stored in the **learning-library** repository.
-In May 2022, after a significant shift, all of the content in learning-library was strategically migrated to **oracle-livelabs** GitHub project repositories.
-Currently, as of October 2023, Oracle LiveLabs GitHub Project has 30 active repositories.
-In September 2023, the  learning-library repository was officially deprecated.
-The **oracle-livelabs** repo is sometimes referred to as **Production** since it's where authors push their completed LiveLabs workshops.
+Oracle LiveLabs has its own GitHub project that has 30 active repositories.
+This is separate from the Oracle GitHub project that has another 305 repositories with several code samples and architectures.
+The **oracle-livelabs** repository is where authors push their completed markdown and image files for their LiveLabs workshops.
+The repositories in **oracle-livelabs** match up with the council groups and products.

 + You can access the **oracle-livelabs** GitHub project using the following URL: